Clueliss/steam-dedicated-server-auto-start-stop/README.md

 > - systemd

 ## Configuration
-> If your minecraft server does not live in /opt/mcserv you will need to edit the WorkingDirectory and Exec paths in
+> If your minecraft server does not live in /opt/mcserv you need to run
-> - mcserv.service
-> - mcserv-stoptimerctrl.service
+> $ sh ./configure.sh MCSERVER_DIR

 > Info: I may add an automatic configuration script in the future.